diogoff/qstvec/README.md

 It was originally developed for peaked circuits, where the goal is to find the most probable output bit string.

-When only a small fraction of basis states carry most of the probability mass and full 2<sup>n</sup> state-vector simulation becomes impractical, **qstvec** can simulate larger circuits by storing only the most relevant amplitudes.
+When only a small fraction of basis states carry most of the probability mass and a full 2<sup>n</sup> state-vector simulation becomes impractical, **qstvec** can simulate larger circuits by storing only the most relevant amplitudes.

 ## Installation

+To install **qstvec** together with its dependencies:

 ```
 pip install qstvec
 ```

-This installs **qstvec** together with its dependencies.
-After installation, `from qstvec import Statevector` should work in any Python environment.

 Requirements:
 * NumPy and Qiskit are installed automatically when you `pip install qstvec`.
 * CuPy is optional and only needed if you want to use the GPU backend.
 (To install CuPy, please refer to the official [instrucions](https://docs.cupy.dev/en/stable/install.html).)

+After installation, `from qstvec import Statevector` should work in any Python environment.

 ## Basic usage